Home

 HfK: What is the festival all about?

 LD: It's really just for fun - we decorate the church with lots of Christmas trees - each tree with its own theme.
 The church is open all day for people to come and have a look around.
 Some of the trees are pretty, others are really funny - there are some imaginitive people out there.
-Originally it was intended to be a one-off, but by popular demand we are now doing our third year and already plans are being made for next year.
+Originally it was intended to be a one-off, but by popular demand, we have been doing it every year.
 People seem to love the idea, and love the display.

 HfK: Where do the trees come from?

 LD: From the local community - local shops, businesses, schools, hotels and individuals, all take part.
-We had 27 trees in the first year, but this year we are epecting about 40.
+We had 27 trees in the first year, but this year we are expecting about 40.

 HfK: Does the festival raise any money?